mjcarnaje/isf-web/README.md

 # Iligan Stray Feeders (ISF) Web Application

-**Iligan Stray Feeders (ISF)** is a web application designed to connect stray animals in Iligan City with potential adopters and donors while also providing valuable resources for lost and found pets.
-This project also serves as a platform for volunteers who want to contribute to the cause of Iligan Stray Feeders.
+**Iligan Stray Feeders (ISF)** is a web application designed to connect stray animals in Iligan City with potential adopters and donors, while also providing valuable resources for lost and found pets.
+This project serves as a platform for volunteers who want to contribute to the cause of Iligan Stray Feeders.

 ## Table of Contents